ProIntegritate/CrewComms/README.md

 <img align="top" width="400" src="https://github.com/ProIntegritate/CrewComms/blob/main/Demo.png" />

-Binary package: **CrewComms1.0.zip**
+Binary package: **CrewComms1.0.zip** <br/>
-Source code: **CrewCommsv1.0.source.zip**
+Source code: **CrewCommsv1.0.source.zip** <br/>

-Crew Comms is a standalone executable built upon .NET framework 4.0, it is a basic panel that just play sounds as you press a simulated airplane panel.
+*Crew Comms* is a standalone executable built upon .NET framework 4.0, it is a basic panel that just play sounds as you press a simulated airplane panel.
 Since i mostly play Airbus A320, that is what it drew inspiration from, and also to look more like part of the simulator than an external program.

 It basically consists of one executable (Soundplayer.exe) and 9 wave files, each wave file corresponds to the button on the panel.